 The Legend No. 17 (Легенда №17), directed by Nikolai Lebedev, is a 2013 Russian biographical sports film based on the well-known ice hockey player Valeri Kharlamov.

-It has won several nominations and awards across the world.
+It has won several nominations and awards worldwide.

-While some plots are a bit cliché, the film remains charismatic to introduce audiences to an exciting sport.
+While some plots are a bit clichéd, the film remains charismatic in its introduction of an exciting sport.

-The biopic tracks the life of a legendary player, Valeri Kharlamov, from his adolescent years to the peak of his career until his unfortunate demise.
+The biopic follows the life of legendary player Valeri Kharlamov from his adolescence through the peak of his career to his tragic death.

-As one of the most remarkable sportspeople of his time, the picture brings decade-old sports back to life in the most entertaining way.
+As one of the most remarkable sportspeople of his time, the picture brings back to life the sports of his time in the most entertaining way.

 12. The Postman’s White Nights (Белые ночи почтальона Алексея Тряпицына) — 2014

-Russia is a nation that extends over a massive expanse of Northern Asia to Eastern Europe.
+Russia is a nation that extends across a vast expanse of Northern Asia and Eastern Europe.

 The irresistible beauty, mind-blowing landscape, natural splendor, and diversity give unforgettable impressions,